ishuah/bifrost/README.md

 # 🌈 bifrost
 [![Go Report Card](https://goreportcard.com/badge/github.com/ishuah/bifrost)](https://goreportcard.com/report/github.com/ishuah/bifrost)

 Bifrost is a tiny terminal emulator for serial port communication.
+Supports USB type-C out of the box (2016+ Macbook friendly).

 Note: Only Linux and OSX are currenly supported.
 Windows will be supported in subsequent releases.